 Computer forensics specialists use forensic science, computer science, and criminal investigation.
 They are highly trained at using advanced data extraction to piece together information that may have seemed lost.
 Crimes are more frequently being committed with electronic devices, and computer forensics focuses on those type of crimes.

 Entry Level Criminal Justice Jobs

 A forensic technician is an entry-level criminal justice job focused on the technical aspects of crime investigation.
 Schooling for criminal justice to become a forensic technician can start as early as high school by focusing on science and math.
-A degree in forensic science will allow forensic technician candidates to achieve more success within their career.
-A forensic technician works in labs, courtrooms, and other places where they reconstruct events and crime scenes based things like hair samples, broken material, and fingerprints.
+A degree in forensic science will allow forensic technician candidates to achieve more success in their careers.
+A forensic technician works in labs, courtrooms, and other places where they reconstruct events and crime scenes based on things like hair samples, broken material, and fingerprints.

 According to the Bureau of Labor Statistics, the demand for probation officers – another of the many entry-level criminal justice jobs in law enforcement – will increase by 6% through 2026.
 They need a bachelor’s degree in criminal justice and they monitor those released from the corrections system to make sure they follow the rules of their probation.
 They also assist those recently released with adjusting to life after incarceration.

 Another of the entry-level criminal justice jobs that can prepare a candidate for more experienced law enforcement is a security guard position.
 Due to the constant, high demand for security guards the Bureau of Labor Statistics projects a 6% job growth in the next eight years.
 They patrol assigned areas watching for suspicious activity, ensuring all guidelines required by their employers are enforced.
 Security guards often work concerts in conjunction with law enforcement to deter crime and ensure safety.